pumpupapp/ssacl/README.md

 var ssacl = require('ssacl');

 ssacl(sequelize|Model, {
-  paranoia: true // default: true
+  read: {
+    attribute: 'userId'
+  }
 });
 ```

 Note: Either enable ssacl on the entire sequelize instance or specific Models.
 Mixing is not supported.
-Note: If using ssacl on specific models rather than on the sequelize instance the `paranoia` global option needs to be the same for all models.
+Note: If using ssacl on specific models rather than on the sequelize instance the `paranoia` option needs to be the same for all models.

 ## Paranoia